function61/id/README.md

 ![](docs/architecture.png)

-Essentially, your consumer services configure one base URL (like `https://function61.com/id`) as trusted.
+Essentially, your consuming services configure one base URL (like `https://function61.com/id`) as trusted.
 Based on that URL, the consumer library's gateway code knows where to send users for logging in, and that the trusted public keys are downloadable from https://function61.com/id/.well-known/jwks.json

-Each of these public keys can sign JWTs that the consumer code accepts.
+Each of these public keys can sign JWTs that the consuming code accepts.

 Our ID server implements [JSON Web Key Sets](https://auth0.com/docs/tokens/json-web-tokens/json-web-key-sets).